SharkUncle/deep-abyss/CISO_assistant.md

 The last menu on the left panel is the 'Risk acceptances', add with the button '+ Add risk acceptance' a risk.
 This part is very interesting, because all risk need a remediation measure.
 But someone need to validate the correct remediation, ideally the 'Approver' need to be someone different than the one implement it.

+In all the RA on the CISO Assistant, I didn't see any parts about third party analysis.
+The supply chain attack is more-and-more popular, software and hardware are used like an entry point or to provoke damage.
+In CISO Assistant it can be possible to create a risk scenario to study this specific case.

+Supply chain attack are at least one scenario in your risk assessments.

 It need to be noted that the RA can be export in PDF or CSV format on its page.

 ## Audits